-She has been active in several community organizations: Monte Vista Urban Renewal, Habitat Partnership Program, El Pomar Regional Council (board member), she attends water sub district meetings and various educational programs.
+She has been active in several community organizations: Monte Vista Urban Renewal, Habitat Partnership Program and El Pomar Regional Council (board member).
+She also attends water subdistrict meetings and various educational programs.
 Carol Lee and Bob believe in conservation and maintaining the quality of life for the Valley.
 In support of this belief, they placed the headquarters for their ranch in a conservation easement.
 Part of the ranch is located in Rio Grande County and a large portion is located in Saguache County.

 Carol Lee has served on SLVREC’s Board since 2001.
 She has served a term as the board’s president and another as vice-president.
 Carol Lee has completed a Credential Board Certification and Leadership Certified classes in which she studied economics, personnel management and utility-related laws.
 She actively pursues training to keep abreast of the energy business for betterment of the cooperative.

-Carol Lee is excited about “Ciello”, this fiber optic network will usher in a new era of consistently fast and reliable broadband service for the San Luis Valley.
-Carol Lee would like to ask for your support in the upcoming election for director of Rio Grande County.
-This will give her the opportunity to see “Ciello” service through its’ build out in the San Luis Valley.
+Carol Lee is excited about “Ciello;” this fiber optic network will usher in a new era of consistently fast and reliable broadband service for the San Luis Valley.

 He currently serves on the Trinchera Irrigation Ditch board and the United Potato Growers of Colorado board.
 He believes these experiences will help him be an effective director for SLVREC.
 Additionally, as a Valley native, Cole believes he is an asset to the cooperative.
 He said, “I share the concerns of families and farmers in the Valley.
 I would like to help find solutions to the challenges we face.”

-Keenan knew he would like to be on the board of REC to represent the county of Saguache.
+Keenan is proud to be on the board of REC to represent the county of Saguache.
 He wants to bring what he can from the county and, of course, learn what he can from the board.
 Keenan believes he brings a diverse perspective that incorporates both farming and ranching.
 As a board member he is ready for the learning and challenges ahead, as he embarks on his journey.

 Scott Wolfe’s family has deep roots in the San Luis Valley.
 He was born and raised near Center; although, he left the Valley to attend college and to work.
 He attended school at Western, Adams State and Northern Arizona University.
 He returned to the Valley in 1991.